Maximize monetization and retention with the top four subscription pricing models for 2023.

 Your subscription pricing needs to account for all your costs - both fixed and variable - of doing business.

 First, work out how much it costs you to deliver the base value to the customer.
 This includes all your operating costs like payroll and benefits, office space, hosting fees, software and tools, merchant fees, and taxes.
 Next, add in any variable costs, like advertising fees, travel, contract labor, and other miscellaneous services.

 These operating costs should be averaged across the total number of customers, giving you an absolute baseline you must charge each customer to break even.
-Make sure your pricing is high enough to achieve healthy margins, or your business won't be sustainable.
+Ensure your pricing is high enough to achieve healthy margins, or your business won't be sustainable.